-Patrick McKenna has been chair of the school’s Board of Governors since 2013.
-During this period, the NFTS has pursued several major growth initiatives including a £20 million redevelopment programme, doubling the availability of courses and student places, as well as launching new teaching capabilities in Glasgow (NFTS Scotland, in 2018) and Leeds (in 2019).
+Patrick McKenna was chair of the school’s Board of Governors between 2013 and 2022.
+During this period, the NFTS pursued several major growth initiatives including a £20 million redevelopment programme, doubling the availability of courses and student places, as well as launching new teaching capabilities in Glasgow (NFTS Scotland, in 2018) and Leeds (in 2019).
 Ingenious CEO, Neil Forster, was a trustee of the school between 2014 and 2020 and was a member of the School’s Audit & Risk Committee for the same period.

 Ingenious has enjoyed a long association with the Young Vic Theatre Company, one of the world’s most renowned producing houses, established in 1970.
 The Young Vic has won numerous awards, including four prestigious Laurence Olivier Awards and two awards from the Critics’ Circle.
 Many productions have successfully transferred to the West End and Broadway.

 Patrick McKenna was a member of the board of the Young Vic from 1997 to 2019, becoming chair in 2002.
 Led by Patrick and the artistic director at the time, David Lan, and working with theatre architect, Steve Tompkins, the theatre underwent a £12.5 million redevelopment between 2004-06.
 The refurbished Young Vic won the RIBA London Building of the Year Award and was shortlisted for the Stirling Prize.